22nd August, 2024

 The Construction (Design and Management) Regulations 2015 Interpretation

 While there can only be one principal designer appointed at any time, there could be multiple designers.
-And designer duties apply on every construction project, of any type and any duration.
+And designer duties apply to every construction project, of any type and any duration.

 As CDM duty holders, designers must eliminate, reduce and control foreseeable risks that may arise from the design during construction or future maintenance.
 Designers must also provide information to other members of the project including information for the pre-construction information and health and safety file.